EssentialsX/Essentials/.github/PULL_REQUEST_TEMPLATE/new-feature.md

       https://github.com/EssentialsX/Essentials/issues/new/choose

 2. If you are fixing a performance issue, please use the "Bug fix" PR template instead.
-This is better suited to performance issues.
+The "bug fix" template is better suited to performance issues.

 3. Include a demonstration.
       If you are adding commands, please provide screenshots and/or a video